Siguza/IOHIDeous/docs/index.md

 No matter what we wanna do to the kernel, at some point we're gonna have to defeat KASLR and learn the kernel slide.
 If we intend to run some ROP, we need that pretty early on even.
 So how do we get there?

 The prime candidates for revealing the kernel slide are usually pointers in some dynamically allocated structures, which point back to the main kernel binary, often to functions, strings, or C++ vtables.
-With out ability to read 4 bytes of memory off a choosable memory structure that sounds pretty easy, until you realise that virtually all of those structures are small enough to be handled by zalloc, i.e. we cannot get them to the `kalloc_map` or the `kernel_map`.
+With our ability to read 4 bytes of memory off a choosable memory structure, that sounds pretty easy.
+That is, until you realise that virtually all of those structures are small enough to be handled by zalloc, i.e. we cannot get them to the `kalloc_map` or the `kernel_map`.
 In fact, I have yet to learn of any object that is or can be made large enough to not be handled by zalloc, and which contains any pointers to the main kernel binary whatsoever.
-If you know of one, please do hit me up!
+If you know of one, please do tell me!

-But let's not despair over that, and let's instead look at what structures we _can_ allocate into the `kalloc_map` or the `kernel_map`.
+But let's not despair over that, and instead have a look at what structures we _can_ allocate onto the `kalloc_map` or the `kernel_map`.
 Here's a list of the ones I know, quite possibly incomplete:

 -   Data buffers.
 Examples include `OSString` or some forms of `IOBufferMemoryDescriptor`.
 -   Pointer arrays.
 Examples are the "buffers" allocated by `OSArray` and `OSDictionary`.